HTTP-RPC/Kilo/README.md

 Similar dispatchers can be configured for other Java UI toolkits such as Swing, JavaFX, and SWT.
 Command-line applications can generally use the default dispatcher, which simply performs result handler notifications on the current thread.

 ### Examples
 The following code snippet demonstrates how `WebServiceProxy` can be used to invoke the methods of the hypothetical math service discussed earlier.
 It first creates an instance of the `WebServiceProxy` class and configures it with a pool of ten threads for executing requests.
-It then invokes the service's `add()` method, passing a value of 2 for "a" and 4 for "b":
+It then invokes the `add()` method of the service, passing a value of 2 for "a" and 4 for "b".
+Finally, it executes the `addValues()` method, passing the values 1, 2, 3, and 4 as arguments:

     // Create service
     URL baseURL = new URL("https://localhost:8443/httprpc-test-server/test/");